thejerf/slogassert/README.md

 ## Version History

+* v0.1.4 (not yet tagged):
+  * I was doing a lot of work on my work laptop and had my work email rather than my personal email, but my signing key is my personal email.
+This commit signs the top of the repository correctly.

+    As I mention in the version numbering section, that's what matters; a signed commit at the top of a repository is essentially signing the whole thing, not just that commit.
+So it is not necessary to rewrite the whole repo to fix all the previous commits.
 * v0.1.3:
   * Add a return value to the \*Some\* methods that return how many messages they consumed as being asserted.